 Recently, Abu Azmi shared his distasteful view on the mass molestation incident in Bengaluru on New Year’s Eve.
-In his statement to a leading daily, Azmi had said that molestation is unavoidable since women are of the opinion that being nude is in fashion.
+In his statement to a leading daily, Azmi had said that molestation is unavoidable since women are of the opinion that being bare is in fashion.

 Taking a dig on his repulsive statement was Esha Gupta.
 She took to the micro-blogging site and wrote, “The only woman to blame here,n she probably would have blamed herself too, is the woman who unknowingly gave birth to a jerk like u#AbuAzmi”

 The son came to his father’s rescue and Farhan tweeted, “Esha, woman who gave birth to @abuasimazmi is my grandma, who is no longer amongst us to defend herself.
 She was far more dignified than U”

 He didn’t stop there.

 “Tan bechakar do rotee jo kamae use ham veshaya naam dekar zaleel karate hain, dusri or tan ki numaish kar karodon kamaane vaalon ko sammaanit @eshagupta2811 kyun?”
 (We shame women who sell their bodies for basic necessities, and on the other hand, celebrate the one’s who exhibit themselves to earn millions. @eshagupta2811, why?)